 + PRO: International schools abound

-Expat parents will no trouble finding a suitable international school for their children.
+As an expat parent, you will have no trouble finding a suitable international school for your children.
 Many schools offer the International Baccalaureate programme, while others offer their home country’s curriculum.

 - CON: Competition for international schools is stiff

 Although there are plenty of international schools in China, competition for places can be tough and the prestigious schools will have long waiting lists.
-Admission processes are also quite involved and tend to include placement tests, interviews and a mountain of forms for parents to fill out.
+Admission processes are also quite involved, including placement tests, interviews, and a mountain of forms for parents to fill out.

 - CON: Public schools emphasise rote learning rather than critical thinking

-Parents with young children who would like for them to assimilate into the local culture may choose to send them to public schools.
-Public schools in China place a heavy emphasis on rote learning and cramming, which usually involves children spending most of their day at school and in after-school lessons.
+Parents with young children who want to assimilate into the local culture may choose to send them to public schools.
+Public schools in China heavily emphasise rote learning and cramming, which usually involves children spending most of their day at school and in after-school lessons.

 Getting around in China